UniMath/agda-unimath/src/foundation/propositional-maps.lagda.md

 open import foundation.universe-levels using (Level; UU; _⊔_)
 ```

+## Idea

+A map is said to be propositional if its fibers are propositions.
+This condition is equivalent to being an embedding.

+## Definition

 ```agda
 module _
   {l1 l2 : Level} {A : UU l1} {B : UU l2}